certtools/intelmq/docs/Data-Harmonization.md

 ## Overview

+All messages (reports and events) are Python/JSON dictionaries.
+The key names and according types are defined by the so called *harmonization*.

 The purpose of this document is to list and clearly define known **fields** in Abusehelper as well as Intelmq or similar systems.
 A field is a ```key=value``` pair.
 For a clear and unique definition of a field, we must define the **key** (field-name) as well as the possible **values**.
 A field belongs to an **event**.
 An event is basically a  structured log record in the form ```key=value, key=value, key=value, …```.
 In the [List of known fields](#fields), each field is grouped by a **section**.
 We describe these sections briefly below.
 Every event **MUST** contain a timestamp field.